MALENIMURUGAN/DS_Module13/Ex2-Conversion-of-the-infix-expression-into-postfix-expression.md

 Thus, the C program to convert the infix expression into postfix form using stack by following the operator precedence and associative rule is implemented successfully.

-## Result:
-Thus, the C program to convert the infix expression into postfix form using stack by following the operator precedence and associative rule is implemented successfully.